 Start with slow moving object like balloon, allowing child ability to visually track and follow.
 As child gains comfort tracking the balloon and anticipating its movement, they have time needed to prepare body and upper extremities for catching and securing balloon to body.
 Once child masters this concept, we can pass balloon back and forth increasing speed of its trajectory and challenging hand eye coordination further.

 Easy to Grab Balls

-Balls like the Yogibo Yogi Ball offer an easy to grab option when practicing catching.
-With its bean bag core and soft cotton/lycra cover, small hands will be able to throw and catch this ball with ease!
-Pictured above, Abe practices catching the smaller Yogibo ball option to challenge his object manipulation skills.
+Balls that offer an easy to grab option are fantastic when practicing catching.
+Small hands will be able to throw and catch this ball with ease!

 Colored cones are great to practice hand eye coordination needed for catching.
 The cone offers the option of two handed manipulation or one, as child gains strength and confidence in catching skills.
 The pop n’ catch game is also a fun option to develop hand eye coordination and motor planning needed for catching as well!

 - Velcro Ball

 - Indoor Volleyball & Tennis Net

 - Alex Toys 3 in 1 Net Set